SchubertLab/mvTCR/README.md

 ## Install all dependencies using this one-liner:
 cd to the cloned directory and execute the following

+### Linux
 `conda create --name tcr python=3.8.8 -y && conda activate tcr && pip install -r requirements.txt && conda install nb_conda_kernels -y && conda install bottleneck -y`

+### Windows
+Please uncomment torch from the requirements.txt, i.e. write a # before torch Then execute the line to install all the requirements except PyTorch `conda create --name tcr python=3.8.8 -y && conda activate tcr && pip install -r requirements.txt && conda install nb_conda_kernels -y && conda install bottleneck -y`

+Then install PyTorch 1.8.0 with the correct CUDA Version following the command here: https://pytorch.org/get-started/previous-versions/
 ## Get Datasets
 ### 10x
-Download the raw data, save to `data/10x_CD8TC/patient*` with * indicating the patient number and preprocess using `preprocessing/10x_preprocessing.ipynb`
+Download the raw data, save to `data/10x_CD8TC/patient_*` with * indicating the patient number and preprocess using `preprocessing/10x_preprocessing.ipynb`

 The files for all four donors can be downloaded form here: https://support.10xgenomics.com/single-cell-vdj/datasets under the section `Application Note - A New Way of Exploring Immunity`